 Today I was gifted an adorable miniature cactus with these beautiful orange flowers.
 Though my macro lens makes them appear fairly monumental, they are diminutive blossoms smaller across than the size of a dime.
 They made this cold and rainy day a bit brighter.
 Thank you, my friend.
 Image copyright Martha Lochert http://www.MarthaLochertPhotography.com

+This is a variety of the ginger plant; who knew it looks so cool?
 I came across this wild and wonderful discovery in the rain forest section of Biosphere 2. http://www.MarthaLochertPhotography.com

 Happy Easter.
 May your day be as bright and hopeful as this cheery yellow sunflower.
 Image copyrighted Martha Lochert.
 Any use requires licensing.